Don’t get too egg-cited, but your Easter eggs haven’t been this cheap in 10 years.

 That’s good news for American consumers, who eat about 276 eggs a year, according to the American Egg Board.

-“Without question, Easter is the egg holiday,” the marketing group matter-of-factly claims.
+“Without question, Easter is the egg holiday,” the lobbying group matter-of-factly claims.

 Eggs are not the only groceries with cheaper sticker prices these days.
 Food prices declined through most of 2016 driven by lower fuel costs.
 Prices on white bread are down 6%, red delicious apples are down 15% and ground beef prices are down 9% from a year ago.